cyruliu/Sensitive_API_Monitor/README.md

 Framework of Sensitive API Monitor module
 ----------------------------------------------
-This module is developed based on Xposed framework, its working flow can be describe as follow:
+This module is developed based on Xposed framework, its working flow can be described as follow:

 ![image loading](https://github.com/cyruliu/Sensitive_API_Monitor/blob/master/images/monitor-flow.png "module working flow")